 The CSG has chosen an 80-year timeframe to achieve the water quality objectives of the Vision and Strategy.
 The timeframe is intergenerational and more aspirational than the national bottom lines set out in the NPS FM because it seeks to meet the higher standards of being safe to swim in and take food from over the entire length of the Waikato and Waipa Rivers and catchment.
 Based on the information currently available, the CSG has concluded full achievement of the Vision and Strategy by 2096 is likely to be costly and difficult.
-The 80-year timeframe recognises the potential 'innovation gap' that means full achievement of water quality requires technologies or practices that are may not be yet available or economically feasible.
-In addition, the current understanding is that achieving water quality restoration requires a considerable amount of land to be changed from land uses with moderate and high intensity of discharges to land use with lower discharges (e.g. through reforestation-mitigation) within high-risk Sub-catchments.
-Whereas in other Sub-catchments it will be more appropriate to focus on applying mitigation methods via consent conditions, rather than simply preventing land use change.
+The 80-year timeframe recognises the 'innovation gap' that means full achievement of water quality requires technologies or practices that are not yet available or economically feasible.
+In addition, the current understanding is that achieving water quality restoration requires a considerable amount of land to be changed from land uses with moderate and high intensity of discharges to land use with lower discharges (e.g. through reforestation).

 Because of the extent of change required to restore and protect water quality in the 80-year timeframe, the CSG has adopted a staged approach.
 This approach breaks the required improvements into a number of steps, the first of which is to put in place and implement the range of actions in a 10 year period that will be required to achieve 10 percent of the required change between current water quality and the long term water quality in 2096.
 The staged approach recognises that immediate large scale land use change may be socially disruptive, and there is considerable effort and cost for resource users, industry and Waikato Regional Council to set up the change process in the first stage.
 New implementation processes, expertise and engagement are needed to support the first stage.
-The staged approach also allows time for the innovation in technology and practices that will need to be developed to meet the targets^and limits^in subsequent regional plans to be developed.
+The staged approach also allows time for the innovation in technology and practices that will need to be developed to meet the targets and limits long term water quality objectives in subsequent regional plans to be developed.

 Because of the extent of change required to meet the 80-year limits^, achieving even the first step towards the long-term freshwater objectives in this Plan is an ambitious target.
 This means the effects of actions and changes on the land may not be seen as water quality improvements in the water bodies in the short term.
 This is partly due to the time required for the concentration of contaminants in the water to reduce, following mitigation actions being put in place, and specifically, the time it takes for nitrogen to move through the soil profile to groundwater, and then to surface water.
 This means that the effect of actions put in place to reduce nitrogen now may not be seen in the water for some time (the length of time lag varies across the catchment).
-It also means there is a nitrogen load to come' from historic land use that is yet to be seen in the water.
+It also means there is a nitrogen load to come from historic land use that is yet to be seen in the water.

-The Stage 1 approach to reducing contaminant losses from pastoral farm land implemented by Chapter 3.11 requires:
+The approach to reducing contaminant losses from pastoral farm land implemented by Chapter 3.11 requires: